apache/pulsar-site/docs/concepts-messaging.md

 ### Producer idempotency

-The other available approach to message deduplication is to ensure that each message is *only produced once*.
-This approach is typically called **producer idempotency**.
+The other available approach is typically called **producer idempotency**, that is, each message is *only produced once* without data loss and duplicatuion.
 The drawback of this approach is that it defers the work of message deduplication to the application.
 In Pulsar, this is handled at the [broker](reference-terminology.md#broker) level, so you do not need to modify your Pulsar client code.
 Instead, you only need to make administrative changes.
 For details, see [Managing message deduplication](cookbooks-deduplication.md).

 ### Deduplication and effectively-once semantics